 - IRS Publication on tax credits

-- involuntary loss of employment or income
+- involuntary loss of employment or income from other sources

 - legal separation or divorce